 It ended up being an incredibly meaningful experience to be able to discover my Italian heritage and to watch my kids have the once-in-a-lifetime experience of feeling confident in a foreign country.
 Rosetta Stone gave us the freedom to make friends and connect with the culture on a whole different level than we could have if we didn't speak Italian.
 My kids are enjoying Italian so much that they're still doing lessons, and I feel like they're connecting to their roots more and more every day.

-The folks at Rosetta Stone are extending a special offer to our readers: Get 50% off Rosetta Stone Today!
+The folks at Rosetta Stone are extending a special offer to our readers: Get Access To Unlimited Languages With Rosetta Stone!